varamba/Ya_practicum_projects/README.md

 # Ya_practicum_projects
-Зrojects from the Yandex_practicum course, which show the acquired skills in learning.
+Projects from the Yandex_practicum course, which show the acquired skills in learning.